Jaroslav Diviš

-Jaroslav Diviš (born 9 July 1986) is a Czech football midfielder who currently plays for FK Viktoria Žižkov.
+Jaroslav Diviš (born 9 July 1986) is a Czech football midfielder who plays for FK Viktoria Žižkov.

 Career

 Diviš began his career at the Czech second division team FC Vítkovice, for whom he scored 10 goals.
 In July 2009 Diviš signed a two-year contract with the Czech premier league side Slovan Liberec.
 On season 2010/2011 he was loaned out to Senica in Slovak Corgoň Liga.
 In July 2011, he joined Slovak club FK Senica on a three-year contract.